-You may have came across it in health food stores or on limited food labels.
+You may have come across it in health food stores or on limited food labels.
 It is typically sold as rolled triticale for porridge making.
-Alternatively, the berries come in bags like any other grain for sprouting or grinding into flour to make bread, rolls and other baked goods.
+Alternatively, the berries come in bags like any other grain for sprouting or grinding into flour to make bread, rolls, and other baked goods.

 As a kid, I vividly remember my grandmother eating rye toast – the smell, texture, taste, and especially the sight were shocking to a child who grew up eating white bread with the crusts cut off!
 Was she eating dirt?
 Or mixing dirt into her bread???